 Who are we?

 “techUK is the trade association which brings together people, companies and organisations to realise the positive outcomes of what digital technology can achieve.
-With over 940 members (the majority of which are SMEs) across the UK, techUK creates a network for innovation and collaboration across business, government and stakeholders to provide a better future for people, society, the economy and the planet.
+With nearly 1,000 members (the majority of which are SMEs) across the UK, techUK creates a network for innovation and collaboration across business, government and stakeholders to provide a better future for people, society, the economy and the planet.
 By providing expertise and insight, techUK supports its members, partners and stakeholders as they prepare the UK for what comes next in a constantly changing world.”

 How is the ranking calculated?